espruino/BangleApps/apps/BLEcontroller/README.md

-# BLE Robot Controller with Joystick
+# BLE Generic Controller with Joystick

 A highly customisable state machine driven user interface that will communicate with another BLE device.
 The controller uses the three buttons and the left and right hand side of the watch to provide a flexible and attractive BLE interface.

-Amaze your friends by controlling your robot from your watch!
+Amaze your friends by controlling your robot, your house or any other BLE device from your watch!

-To keep the messages small, commands are sent from the Controller to the BLE robot in a text string.
+To keep the messages small, commands are sent from the Controller to the BLE target in a text string.
 This is made up of a comma delimited string of the following elements:
 * message number (3 characters)
 * screen name (3 characters)
 * object name (3 characters)
 * value/status (3 characters)

-The combination of these variables will uniquely identify the status change requested from the watch to the robot that can then be programmed to respond appropriately.
+The combination of these variables will uniquely identify the status change requested from the watch to the target device that can then be programmed to respond appropriately.

+Gordon Williams' EspruinoHub is an excellent way to transform BLE advertisements into MQTT messages for further processing.

 ## Usage